- Windows 10

-Traditionally, TPMs have been discrete chips soldered to a computer’s motherboard.
+Traditionally, TPMs are discrete chips soldered to a computer’s motherboard.
 Such implementations allow the computer’s original equipment manufacturer (OEM) to evaluate and certify the TPM separate from the rest of the system.
-Although discrete TPM implementations are still common, they can be problematic for integrated devices that are small or have low power consumption.
+Discrete TPM implementations are common.
+However, they can be problematic for integrated devices that are small or have low power consumption.
 Some newer TPM implementations integrate TPM functionality into the same chipset as other platform components while still providing logical separation similar to discrete TPM chips.

 OEMs implement the TPM as a component in a trusted computing platform, such as a PC, tablet, or phone.
 Trusted computing platforms use the TPM to support privacy and security scenarios that software alone cannot achieve.
 For example, software alone cannot reliably report whether malware is present during the system startup process.
 The close integration between TPM and platform increases the transparency of the startup process and supports evaluating device health by enabling reliable measuring and reporting of the software that starts the device.
 Implementation of a TPM as part of a trusted computing platform provides a hardware root of trust—that is, it behaves in a trusted way.
 For example, if a key stored in a TPM has properties that disallow exporting the key, that key truly cannot leave the TPM.

 The TCG designed the TPM as a low-cost, mass-market security solution that addresses the requirements of different customer segments.
 There are variations in the security properties of different TPM implementations just as there are variations in customer and regulatory requirements for different sectors.
 In public-sector procurement, for example, some governments have clearly defined security requirements for TPMs whereas others do not.